Parsley Celery Apple: Fresh Juice and the Cupbearer's Dream

 The Cupbearer's Dream I imagine in ancient times, juicing would have been the norm.
 They just didn't 'have the fancy equipment we have today.
 Eating more raw was probably pretty normal too.
 Since our Rabbi Jesus walked all over Israel, He and his disciples were more often than not, eating the original fast food, fruit!

 Did you know that the Bible talks about juicing?
 Amazing right?
 I'm still digging deep into the Scriptures for more nutritional insights but the one below came from Genesis, when the chief Cupbearer tells Joseph his dream while they were imprisoned.
-For the full story, I highly recommend reading the entire chapter.
+For all of the details, I highly recommend reading the entire story of Joseph from Genesis 37-50.

 I was holding Pharaoh's wine cup in my hand, so I took a cluster of grapes and squeezed the juice into the cup.
 Then I placed the cup in Pharaoh's hand." ~Genesis 40:11